-In March 2017, the CPUC's Safety and Enforcement Division issued its evaluation report providing generally favorable feedback on the California Utilities' RAMP report, but recommended a more detailed analysis of the risks presented in the report.
+In March 2017, the CPUC's Safety and Enforcement Division issued its evaluation report providing generally favorable feedback on the California Utilities' RAMP report, but recommending more detailed analysis of the risks the California Utilities presented in the report.
 The new GRC framework does not require the CPUC to adopt the RAMP report.
 However, SDG&E and SoCalGas included funding requests in their respective 2019 GRC filings for proposed projects or activities outlined in their RAMP reports.
 In April 2018, the CPUC granted SDG&E's and SoCalGas' motion to close the proceeding, as all RAMP procedures have been completed.

 Senate Bill 549.
-In September 2017, SB 549 was signed into law and became effective January 1, 2018.
-The bill requires that SDG&E and SoCalGas (as electric and gas corporations) annually notify the CPUC when revenue authorized by the CPUC for maintenance, safety or reliability is redirected to other purposes.
-The CPUC will incorporate this requirement into the accountability reports that are due beginning in December 2018.
+In September 2017, SB 549 was signed into law, requiring that SDG&E and SoCalGas (as electric and gas corporations) annually notify the CPUC when revenue authorized by the CPUC for maintenance, safety or reliability is redirected to other purposes.
+This requirement is effective beginning January 1, 2018.
+The form of this reporting is not yet defined by the CPUC, though it could be incorporated into an ongoing proceeding or report otherwise required to be submitted to the CPUC.